mergele/aras-dev-install/README.md

 - [x] WWW-Dienste (complete)
 - [x] check if IIS is up and running by calling [http://localhost/](http://localhost/)

-funfact: in the `winget list` output, the only change is an update of the winget packet manager itself :-D. No chance to track feature-changes this way? [dev01-winget-list-009](dev01-winget-list-009.txt)
+In the `winget list` output, the only change is an update of the winget packet manager itself :-D. No chance to track feature-changes this way?
+Comments how to document that welcome! [dev01-winget-list-009](dev01-winget-list-009.txt)

 ### SQL Server Management Studio (SSMS)
 [SQL Server Management Studio (SSMS)](https://docs.microsoft.com/de-de/sql/ssms/sql-server-management-studio-ssms?view=sql-server-ver15), [Direct Download Link](https://aka.ms/ssmsfullsetup)